Tucker Carlson keeps attacking a New York Times reporter after the paper calls his tactics ‘calculated and cruel’

 His segment is the latest instance of Carlson singling out a reporter — a tactic that his targets like Lorenz say has unleashed waves of new online abuse.

-“I hope people see this and recognize it for what it is,” Lorenz said on Twitter late on Wednesday, “an attempt to mobilize an army of followers to memorize my name and instigate harassment.”
+“I hope people see this and recognize it for what it is,” Lorenz said on Twitter late Wednesday, “an attempt to mobilize an army of followers to memorize my name and instigate harassment.”

 In a statement to The Washington Post, a Fox News spokesperson defended Carlson’s segments, saying that “no public figure or journalist is immune to legitimate criticism of their reporting, claims or journalistic tactics.”